MyersGroup/ANCHOR/README.md

 ## Bug report

-If user comes across any problem,please email leunghom@gmail.com and we will help to resolve the problem
+If user comes across any problem, please email leunghom@gmail.com and we will help to resolve the problem